Glacor/KeepTxt/README.md

     kt -p | lp

-If you use cloud storage syncing, like [Ubuntu One](https://one.ubuntu.com/) for example, set your nbkLoc in keeptxt.conf to the sync directory to have your notes on every device.
+If you use cloud storage syncing, set nbkLoc in keeptxt.conf to the synced directory to have your notes on every device.

     # Define notebook location
-    nbkLoc="$HOME/Ubuntu One"
+    nbkLoc="$HOME/Dropbox"

 **Cygwin Support**